0xzrf/deta/README.md

-# DeAI Platform
+# DeTA

-Welcome to the DeAI Platform, a decentralized AI training platform where you can contribute to the network and earn rewards.
+Welcome to DeTA (Decentralized Training Assistant), a decentralized AI training platform where you can contribute to the network and earn rewards.

 ## Table of Contents